-In this paper, we contribute with an explorative and empirical approach to analyze network 14 inefficiency and quantify its drivers.
-We propose to measure network efficiency by introducing the 15 idea of excess delays for the macroscopic fundamental diagram (MFD).
-Excess delays add up to 16 inherent delays of traffic.
-The latter ones are already described by the MFD (6, 7) and fundamental 17 diagram.
-In this paper, we define the original MFD as idealized, i.e. as the maximum flow for 18 each density independently from demand.
-In contrast, the observed MFD is what we observe from 19 empirical or simulation data, and includes multi-modal interactions and demand-related effects.
-20 Excess delays are the difference between both MFDs for a given density.
-More specifically, for a 21 certain density, we compare the speed, measured in units of pace, derived from the idealized and 22 the observed MFD.
-The excess delay approach allows quantifying the effects of signal control, 23 network loading, and multimodality on urban traffic in a simple way.
-Furthermore, it provides 24 additional insights such as the possibility to facilitate the modeling of hysteresis patterns in the 25 MFD.
-26
+&lt;sup>2Division of Engineering, New York University Abu Dhabi, UAE for each density independently from demand.
+In contrast, the observed MFD is what we observe from empirical or simulation data, and includes multimodal interactions and demand-related effects.
+Excess delays are the difference between both MFDs for a given density.
+More specifically, for a certain density, we compare the speed, measured in units of pace, derived from the idealized and the observed MFD.
+The excess delay approach allows quantifying the effects of signal control, network loading, and multimodality on urban traffic in a simple way.
+Furthermore, it provides additional insights such as the possibility of facilitating the modeling of hysteresis patterns in the MFD.